jehumtine/LAWLIA/README.md

 In these examples, the autonomous agent seamlessly integrates Lawlia into its decision-making process.
 Lawlia's predefined classes and syntactical grammar for various legal domains enable the agent to address general legal queries systematically.
 By inputting relevant case details and legal information, the agent harnesses Lawlia's computational power to analyze legal scenarios, assess compliance with legal standards, and provide informed legal responses.

-below is not a hard coded aspect of the computational language rather a way in which an autonomous agent can use the predifined structure of LAWLIA to reason, not code to be run but a reasoning process withing the framework of lawlia:
+Below is not a hard coded aspect of the computational language rather a way in which an autonomous agent can use the predifined structure of LAWLIA to reason, not code to be run but a reasoning process withing the framework of lawlia:

 ```python
 # Import the Lawlia classes and functions (simplified representation)